Basic Configuration

 {

-And you can use them in you own handler like this:
+And use them in your handler like this:

 internal class MyQoSProtectedHandler : RequestHandler<MyCommand>